DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 > [!info]+ **No Random Encounters**
 > This guide incorporates the material in the original *Curse of Strahd* module only by reference.
 As such, whenever the players are traveling, you should disregard the <span class="citation">Random Encounters (p.
 28)</span> section except where a particular encounter is referenced and incorporated directly.

+> [!warning]+ **Pending Changes**
+> The arc below is fully compatible with existing versions of prior arcs.
+However, [[Arc C - Into the Valley]], [[Arc E - The Missing Vistana]], [[Arc K - The Fallen Abbey]], [[Arc L - The Den of Wolves]], and Chapter [[#T4.
+The Monster Hunter]] in [[Arc T - The Three Fanes]] are expected to undergo significant revision **after** the core guide is complete, with the following changes:
+>
+> * Arturi Radanavich will be removed from the campaign.
+> * Ezmerelda d’Avenir was born Ezmerelda Radanavich, changing her name after the Radanavich clan was slaughtered.
+> * Ezmerelda was not present when Van Richten killed the Radanaviches, and was therefore the sole survivor of the massacre.
+(Ezmerelda was subsequently found by the Vistani of <span class="citation">N9.
+Vistani Camp (p.
+119)</span>, and was raised as a “younger sister" of Luvash and Arrigal until she left Barovia at age fifteen.)
+> * Ezmerelda believes that Strahd von Zarovich, or his servants, were responsible for the deaths of her extended family, and, when she departed Barovia, sought Van Richten’s mentorship to avenge them.
+> * Two years into her training, upon learning of Ezmerelda’s goals, Van Richten consulted with the seer Inarin Alstar, and learned of the curse that lay upon him.
+> * Driven by fear for Ezmerelda’s safety, and guilt for his role in her family’s deaths, Van Richten scorned her goals and informed her that she would never be worth anything as a monster hunter.
+> * Van Richten’s ploy worked, and the two parted ways shortly thereafter.
+Van Richten then immediately began preparing to return to Barovia, intending to slay Strahd von Zarovich before Ezmerelda could do so—and die in penance if necessary.
 # C1.
 The Svalich Woods
 The journey from the village of Barovia to the River Ivlis Crossroads is three miles long and takes one hour.
 ## C1a.
 The Barovian Scouts